An app store that adapts to you

 This is the third post about Möbius, a personalized AI agent you self-host.
 The first post is about the agent building the tools you ask for and editing the interface around them.
 The second is about the loop the developers use to make the agent better at building them.
 This one is about what those apps became once they stopped being one-offs and grew a place to live.

 The primitives that make this work are small on purpose.
-An app is not a binary you trust and cannot inspect, it is a single file of source the agent (or you) can rewrite in place.
-An update is a new version of that file.
+You can inspect the source.
+The smallest app is one source file and a small manifest the agent (or you) can rewrite in place; larger apps add only a few more files.
+An update is a new version of those files.
 Installing is a transaction the platform can roll back.
-The rest of this post walks those primitives one at a time, and marks where each is solid versus where it is still a plan.
+Some of those pieces are solid; others are still plans.

 The app store is itself a Möbius app.
-On first boot the platform installs it through the exact same path you use for everything else, the first sign there is no privileged install channel hiding somewhere.
+On first boot the platform installs it through the exact same path you use for everything else, which keeps the install channel the same for the store and every other app.

 .tex as you watch it typeset.